 a) Build the Portfolio of Your Startup

 Simply put, your portfolio is the brochure of your efforts so you should make every effort to prepare it in a professional manner.
-The truth is, publication media houses will prefer to have a look at your journey from a novice to an expert.
+The truth is, publication media houses would prefer to have a look at your journey from a novice to an expert.

 b) Develop your Contacts in Media Publication Houses

 c) Approaching the Journalists

-Tim Ferriss outlined in another blog post about how to get national press with no budget that he prefers to meet the journalists and editors in person.
-Now, you don’t need to arrange a formal meeting with the journalists but rather invite them over coffee or a drink.
+In another blog post about how to get national press with no budget, Tim Ferris explained that he prefers to meet the journalists and editors in person.
+Now, you don’t need to arrange a formal meeting with the journalists.
+Rather. you invite them over for coffee or a drink.
 When you’re face-to-face with a journalist, it’s easy to bounce story ideas off them and see what excites them.
-Journalists are always looking for an exciting news story.
+Journalists are always looking for exciting news stories.
 They don’t let an opportunity escape them unless it’s really not worth their time.

 d) Showing Your Fanbase to the Press

 Moreover, national media companies always try to explore new avenues and angles to produce engaging content for the audience.
-By your developing fanbase, you are providing a great opportunity to your target contacts to recruit your fans into their fanbase as well.
-But then how can you actually prove or demonstrate your fanbase?
+But then how can you actually prove you have a valuable fanbase?

 These days it’s very easy to develop an interactive community for your startup.
 You have numerous options of social media networking sites that make it easy to interact with people.

 When someone asked Tim how they succeeded in raising $100k for Soma in such a short time, Tim was open in giving credit to his friends.
 You can also tap your network of friends to see what they can add to your goal to get coverage from the national media.